This post may contain affiliate links. Please read our disclosure policy.

 As Hillary wrote in her letter to our daughter: “Being a mom means loving someone with so much force and might that the thought of that person not being there literally takes the breath right out of you.”

-If you want ACTUAL (hand-held) presents (these would be great to give with a letter)… here are a few that you might like: (click on the picture to see the gift)
+If you want ACTUAL (hand-held) presents (these would be great to give with a letter)… here are a few that you might like: (click on the picture to see the gift with my affiliate link)